Weed, California: In popular culture

-John Steinbeck's novella-play Of Mice and Men begins with George and Lennie running away from Weed, where they got into trouble.
+John Steinbeck's novella-play Of Mice and Men begins with the protagonists, George and Lennie, fleeing a farm they worked at in Weed after Lennie got into trouble.

 Weed is the setting of a large subplot in Harry Turtledove's alternate history The Hot War.

+The song "Velvety" from the 2002 album Devil's Workshop by Frank Black and the Catholics mentions the town of Weed.
+"Out on the Eisenhower where I lost my speed just a little bit south of a town called Weed".